timkuijsten/node-bcrypt-speed/README.md

 # bcrypt-speed

-Determine the maximum level of security for some hardware given the maximum time that can be spent on login.
+Determine the maximum level of rounds for some hardware given the maximum time that can be spent on login.

-Using a fixed amount of time (and thus having an assured user experience) this module runs a couple of different bcrypt implementations so that the optimum number of rounds can be found given some hardware and the time that a login may take (i.e. Apple uses 80ms for unlocking [*](http://www.darthnull.org/2014/10/06/ios-encryption)).
+Using a fixed amount of time (and thus having an assured user experience) this module runs a couple of different bcrypt implementations so that the optimum number of rounds can be found given some hardware and the time that a login may take (i.e. Apple uses [80ms for unlocking](http://www.darthnull.org/2014/10/06/ios-encryption)).

 Note: this package should be run on the target production hardware to get a good estimate.

 The following packages are currently tested:
 * [bcrypt-nodejs](https://www.npmjs.org/package/bcrypt-nodejs) (pure js, no deps)